 Before we look at how to organize your files and folders, let’s review the best places to save your files.

-If you’re still saving files to your laptop, desktop, or tablet, you may wish to reevaluate this, for two reasons:
+If you’re saving files solely to your laptop, desktop, or tablet, you may wish to reevaluate this for two reasons:

 Free and Paid Online File Storage Options

-• Google accounts come with 15 GB of free storage that you can use for files and folders on Google Drive, Gmail, and Google Photos.
-Storage upgrades from Google One start at 100 GB for $1.99 a month and go up to $299.00 a month for 30 TB (you probably won’t need that much!).
+Google accounts come with 15 GB of free storage that you can use for files and folders on Google Drive, Gmail, and Google Photos.
+Storage upgrades from Google One start at:

-• Microsoft users who have Office 365 automatically have 5 GB on OneDrive included with their accounts, and you can upgrade OneDrive starting at $1.99 for 100 GB.
+Microsoft users who have Microsoft 365 automatically have 5 GB on OneDrive included with their accounts.
+Paid options include:

 What to Look for in Web-Based File Storage

-There are many free and fee-based options for cloud-based storage in addition to Apple, Google, and Microsoft, including Dropbox, Box, pCloud, Sync, and iDrive.
+There are many free and fee-based options for cloud-based storage in addition to Apple, Google, and Microsoft, including Dropbox™, Box, iCloud, Sync, and IDrive®.

 Four things to consider as you compare cloud storage options are collaboration, version control, security, and searchability.

-• Collaboration.
-Will you need to share documents, perhaps with other students or instructors?
+• Will you need to share documents, perhaps with other students or instructors?
 If so, you’ll want a web-based file storage option that lets you and other users work on documents at the same time.
+This avoids the seemingly never-ending “version 1, version 2” renaming cycle.

-• Security.
-As you evaluate your options for saving files online, look for a service that includes firewall protection, intrusion detection, and encryption.
+• As you evaluate your options for saving files online, look for a service that includes firewall protection, intrusion detection, and encryption.
+In 2025, PC Magazine voted Proton Drive as the cloud storage service with the best privacy and security.

 This last point warrants a little more explanation.
 Next, we’ll examine file and folder hierarchy and why we recommend that you look for a cloud storage option with strong search capabilities.